100 Florida Trails®

 Trail through Palatka - 2 miles

-Starting from US 17 at the St. Johns River Bridge, the trail runs along 1st St. on an off-road bike path to Main St. It then runs through the North Historic District along Main St. as a bike lane, past homes, businesses, playing fields and historic sites (St. Marks Episcopal Church [1853] and Bronson Mulholland House [1854]).
+Starting from US 17 at the Memorial Bridge, the trail runs along 1st St. on an off-road bike path to Main St. It then runs through the North Historic District along Main St. as a bike lane, past homes, businesses, playing fields and historic sites.
 Main St. ends at 11th St., the trail continues straight, past the Amtrak train station and Railroad Museum (on the left).

 Train Depot, Railroad Museum